 VAT payers have the obligation to provide an excerpt of their VAT trial balance of each account on VAT in accordance with the accounting system used by the company, failure to which all VAT deductions shall be added back.

-Taxpayers without a Tax Identification Number (NIU) will lose the right to deduct the VAT on custom clearance duties on goods.
+Taxpayers without a Tax Identification Number (NIU) and a receipt issued in their name by the collection service, indicating the amount of VAT paid will lose the right to deduct the VAT on custom clearance duties on goods.